-Prerequisite: Anth 3 or concurrent enrollment in Anth 3 or equivalent
+Prerequisite: Anth 3 or concurrent enrollment in Anth 3 or equivalent Class Hours: 1 lecture, 6 laboratory

 This is a course in practical archaeology that is intended for students who desire to expand their existing knowledge of archaeological inquiry.
 The emphasis of this course will be on actual site excavation and primary sorting of artifactual materials.
 May be taken four (4) times for credit.
 Transfer credit: CSU